magento/devdocs/src/marketplace/sellers/subscriptions/selling-subscriptions.md

 A customer who purchased an extension under a subscription license can request a refund within 25 days.
 The customer will need to open a Support ticket for this request.
 Customers can cancel their extension subscription at any time.

+{:.bs-callout-info}
-**Important:** Customers can only re-subscribe to a cancelled extension subscription once.
+Customers can only re-subscribe to a cancelled extension subscription once.
 Repeated cancellations and re-subscriptions to an extension are not supported.

 Thank you for using the Adobe Commerce Marketplace.
 For all questions and suggestions regarding extension subscriptions, please contact [Marketplace Support](https://marketplacesupport.magento.com) or find us in the [Community Slack workspace](https://opensource.magento.com/slack).